 - Requiring that participating facilities be double-fenced along their perimeter if they’re within 30 miles of a confirmed CWD case in wild or captive deer or elk.
 (The federal program does not require double-fencing.)

 - Establishing an oversight advisory group that will include industry and state wildlife agency representatives to help review the ATA program.
 (The federal program does not involve oversight by state wildlife agencies.)

 Although some state regulatory programs impose greater restrictions on captive-cervid facilities than the federal program to address deficiencies noted above, state-by-state variability often reduces the confidence state wildlife agencies and wildlife-disease experts have in government regulatory programs.
 The ATA program eliminates this variability across state lines for the scent-manufacturing industry.

 The ATA Deer Protection Program will be monitored by the ATA and an oversight advisory group that includes state wildlife agencies and, where available, state veterinary services.

 “Everyone involved in this program knows how devastating CWD can be, and we want to ensure we do everything possible to prevent its spread,” King said.
 “This is the first program of its kind where an industry, with help from wildlife agencies and CWD experts, has united to say, ‘Let’s do something about this problem.’
 Rather than complain, these companies and agencies are taking the first step in a long-term joint effort to control CWD.”

-To learn more about the ATA Deer Protection Program, visit www.archerytrade.org/deerprotection, or contact Mitch King, ATA director of government relations, at email@example.com, or call (303) 585-0377.
+To learn more about the ATA Deer Protection Program, visit www.archerytrade.org/deerprotection, or contact Dan Forster at email@example.com or (770) 601-5038.